UltraSalem/mightykingdoms/mightykingdoms_full.md

 *Controlled tile:* A tile that has been explored by an army visiting it.
 Once explored, a tile will always be controlled by someone.
 Control is only lost to a player by having it taken by another player.

 *Enemy: *Any army, settlement or tile controlled by another player.

+*First player brakes:* The rules designated as these are there to put the brakes on the first player, preventing them from running too far ahead of the other players.

 *Kingdom:* All the tiles owned by a player.
 These need not be contiguous.